 Jack has litigated and won cases at all levels of the N.C.
 Industrial Commission and the N.C.
 Court of Appeals.

 Originally from Basingstoke, England, Jack leveraged his talent as a tennis player to come to the United States on a tennis scholarship at N.C.
 Central University.
 After undergrad, Jack attended the University of Alabama School of Law.
 He worked as a research assistant for several professors, served as articles editor for The Journal of the Legal Profession, and volunteered at Raise the Bar, a sixth grade mentoring program in Alabama.

 Jack was admitted to the N.C.
 State Bar in 2016.
-At the Deuterman Law Group, he will be handling workers’ compensation cases out of both the Greensboro and Winston-Salem offices.
+At the Deuterman Law Group, he handles workers’ compensation cases out of both the Greensboro and Winston-Salem offices.

 Jack and his wife, Kayla, live in Greensboro with their two young sons and two dogs.
 In his free time, Jack enjoys playing golf, tennis, soccer, and volunteering as a coach for his son’s soccer team.
 He also enjoys traveling back home to England whenever he gets the chance.